Explain a Chart or Table With AI: Three Captions + a Misreading Guard

 The task

-You have a chart or table that the audience could misread.
-You want three caption variants (descriptive, interpretive, actionable) so you can pick the right one for the context.
-And critically, you want a “common misreading” callout that prevents the wrong conclusion before it happens.
-Charts without this become arguments; charts with it become decisions.
+You have a chart or table the audience could misread.
+You want three caption variants so you can pick the right register for the context, and a “common misreading” callout that stops the wrong conclusion before it forms.
+Charts without that guard turn into arguments; charts with it turn into decisions.

 When AI helps — and when it does not

-AI is excellent at naming the dominant pattern, varying caption registers, and predicting the most likely wrong reading.
-It is poor at deciding which register your audience needs: descriptive for analysts, actionable for execs, interpretive for board decks.
-Tell AI the audience; otherwise it defaults to bland interpretive.
+AI is genuinely good at naming the dominant pattern, varying caption registers, and predicting the most likely wrong reading.
+It is poor at two things: deciding which register your audience needs (descriptive for analysts, actionable for execs, interpretive for board decks), and pulling exact numbers off a chart image.

 What to feed the AI

-- The data points or a screenshot description
+• The data points as text (preferred) or a screenshot

 Copy-ready prompt